aitgon/vtam/doc/content/tutorial.rst

 Parameter Optimization
 ------------------------------

 To help the user select the parameters, VTAM has an *optimize* subcommand that will compute different values based on positive and negative variants present in the mock, negative and real biosamples.
-The set of known variants are defined in a TSV file like this: :download:`variant_known.tsv <variant_known.tsv>`
+The set of known variants are defined in a TSV file like this: :download:`known_occurrences.tsv <known_occurrences.tsv>`

 .. code-block:: bash

-    vtam optimize --fastainfo out/fastainfo.tsv --fastadir out/fastadir --variant_known variant_known.tsv --db out/db.sqlite --outdir out --log out/vtam.log -v
+    vtam optimize --fastainfo out/fastainfo.tsv --fastadir out/fastadir --known_occurrences known_occurrences.tsv --db out/db.sqlite --outdir out --log out/vtam.log -v